 David Speicher, PE

-AMCC 1st Vice President and Mayor Pro Tem, City of Justin
+AMCC President and Mayor Pro Tem, City of Justin

-David has served on the Justin City Council for more than six years and is in his first year as mayor pro tem.
-Additionally, David serves as the park chairman for the City of Justin and 2nd vice president for TML Region 8.
+David has served on the Justin City Council for more than seven years and is in his third year as mayor pro tem.
+Additionally, David serves as the Park Chairman for the City of Justin and 2nd Vice President for TML Region 8.

 David is a Texas-registered professional engineer.
-He has gained significant leadership experience through prior positions as assistant area engineer with the Texas Department of Transportation, Water Department engineer with the City of Fort Worth, City of Denton development review administrator, and as an officer in the United States Army.
+He has gained significant leadership experience through prior positions as assistant area engineer with the Texas Department of Transportation, engineer for the City of Fort Worth Water Department, development review administrator for the City of Denton, and as an officer in the United States Army.

 David and his wife Michelle have three children.
 David and Michelle spend most of their free time at the various sporting events their children are in.
 His favorite sports are hockey and softball.